The Moth: Broadcasting

 In August 2009, the organization launched a national public radio show, The Moth Radio Hour, produced by Jay Allison and distributed by Public Radio Exchange.
 In 2010 The Moth Radio Hour won a Peabody Award.
-Now airing on 575 public radio stations,The Moth Radio Hour, garners more than 1,000,000 listeners each week.
+Now airing on 572 public radio stations,The Moth Radio Hour, garners more than 1,000,000 listeners each week.

 The Moth offers a weekly podcast, which provides free audio of curated stories from live Moth events.
 The podcast is downloaded over 100 million times each year.

+In February of 2023, The Moth expanded its offering to include Grown, a podcast focusing on stories that cover storytellers' experiences from the teenage years to young adulthood.
+Grown is hosted by Aleeza Kazmi and Fonzo Lacayo.

 Publishing

 On September 3, 2013 Hyperion Books published The Moth: 50 True Stories, a collection of stories from the group's performance history.
 In December 2013 it reached #22 on The New York Times Paperback Nonfiction Best-Seller List.
 A second book, All These Wonders: True Stories about Facing the Unknown, was released by Crown in March 2017.
 Michiko Kakutani of The New York Times called it "wonderful".
 A third book, Occasional Magic: True Stories about Defying the Impossible, was released by Crown in March 2019, and was praised by Kirkus Reviews for its "captivating, artfully wrought tales."
 In 2022, The Moth released its fourth book, How to Tell a Story: The Essential Guide to Memorable Storytelling from The Moth, which debuted at #6 on The New York Times Advice, How-To & Miscellaneous Best-Sellers list, No. 6 on IndieBound's Hardcover Nonfiction Best Sellers list and # 12 on Publishers Weekly Best Sellers List.
-In September of 2022, The Moth published an interactive card deck called, A Game of Storytelling, which debut at #1 on Amazon's top selling card game list.
+In September 2022, The Moth published an interactive card deck called A Game of Storytelling, which debuted at #1 on Amazon's top selling card game list.